trwbox/CTFWriteUps/competitions/SnykConCTF/Calculator/index.md

 Let it run til it crashed as the flag most likely would not be able to be parsed into an equation

 //Solved

+Pictures in my picture folder Need to complete the writing